 Plastic reduction – we provide Jute shopping bags for use by our guests during their stay to help avoid the use of plastic bags.
-We also provide biodegradable black bins bags for use by our guests during their stay.
+We also provide biodegradable bins bags for use by our guests during their stay.
 We are working to reduce our own dependence on plastics, for example, by choosing fruit and vegetables that have not been packaged (tomatoes, apples, peppers, avocados, the list goes on!).
 We provide solid shampoo to further reduce our waste plastic.
-We buy recycled loo roll, in compostable non-plastic wrapper and kitchen roll packed in non-plastic biodegradable wrap.
+We buy recycled loo roll, in compostable non-plastic wrapper.
 Our milk and butter is delivered by the local dairy in plastic free containers (proper old fashioned glass bottles!).
 We also perform regular beach cleans to reduce the volume of rubbish in the seas which is killing marine life.
-We promote the #2minutebeachclean movement to hopefully educate more people about this simple means of caring for your planet and encourage a reduction in people’s plastic usage.
+We promote the #2minutebeachclean movement to educate more people about this simple means of caring for your planet and encourage a reduction in people’s plastic usage.
 Getting a supermarket food delivery?
 Choose a bag-less supermarket delivery for before your arrival and if you let us know we will unpack it ready for you!

 Solar Panels – We have installed 16 solar panels to the roof of Kingfisher Barn which generate our own electricity.
 This system can produce enough energy a year to keep the fridge running for 97,000 hours!
 At some point, when funds allow, we hope to invest in batteries so that the electricity can be stored for use in the evening (may be for watching TV) and overnight (to charge storage heaters in winter).
 During the day if there is excess power being generated by the solar panels, this is now diverted to the EV car chargers (if in use).

 Grounds management – we manage the land here in a low impact way and do significant amounts of work to improve the habitat the land provides to wildlife.
 For example, hedge laying, conservation grazing by Highland Cattle on the Salt Marsh to maintain its open habitat, leaving logs piles in the woodland after felling troublesome trees!
 The Salt Marsh is re-wilded land and you can read more about re-wilding here.